akka/akka/akka-docs/general/supervision.rst

-Normally stopping a child (i.e. not in response to a failure) will not automatically terminate the other children in an all-for-one strategy, that can easily be done by watching their lifecycle: if the :class:`Terminated` message is not handled by the supervisor, it will throw a :class:`DeathPathException` which (depending on its supervisor) will restart it, and the default :meth:`preRestart` action will terminate all children.
+Normally stopping a child (i.e. not in response to a failure) will not automatically terminate the other children in an all-for-one strategy, that can easily be done by watching their lifecycle: if the :class:`Terminated` message is not handled by the supervisor, it will throw a :class:`DeathPactException` which (depending on its supervisor) will restart it, and the default :meth:`preRestart` action will terminate all children.
 Of course this can be handled explicitly as well.